 Whether you’re launching a new product or expanding your business into a new market — to do this effectively, you need a solid go to market strategy.
 Essentially, a go to market strategy (GTM) chalks out how your business can attract potential customers in a new market or grow your product line in existing markets.
 This strategy must be based on one thing and one thing only: how to reach the right people at the right time and with the right message.
 Your GTM plans will also help you differentiate from your competitors — and ultimately improve your brand’s sales and profits.

 Before expanding, it's important to have everything ready

 Your step by step guide to going global, in one nifty template for you to use.

-Whether your business is B2B (business to business) or B2C (business to consumer), a GTM strategy is key for both types of customers.
-In this article, we’ll guide you through the basic components of building your GTM strategy and conclude with some inspiring examples of brands that nailed their expansion plans.
+Whether your business is B2B (business to business) or B2C (business to consumer), developing a GTM strategy is key for both types of customers.
+In this article, we’ll guide you through the components of a GTM strategy and conclude with some inspiring examples of brands that nailed their expansion plans.

 Defining your market is a crucial first step, helping you understand both your target consumer and how your competitors are operating.
 This will give you a solid overview of the existing market and help you find ways to optimise your marketing efforts for both the short- and long-term.
 To better understand your target consumer, we recommend creating buyer personas.
 Testing the product with a focus group, or running a pilot in your new market, will also give you critical feedback before your official launch.